andreav/my-aws-cdk-typescript-constructs/README.md

 If you deploy first a Vpc, then Fargate, then you destroy both, next time you have to clear the context by issueing:

     cdk context  --clear

+If you want to destroy stack, cdk still does not support destroying a no empty ECR repository.
+You can use CLI like this:

+    aws ecr delete-repository --repository-name mctc-repo --force

 # Setup Development environment